Cookies and milk are okay some of the time, but what if you get cookie cravings all the time?

 I’m not talking about eliminating anything from your diet.
 I just want to make sure you have a solid eating foundation.

-Craving Solution: Learn the cues of your cravings and how to surf your cravings
+Emotional Eating Solution: Learn the cues of your cravings and how to surf your cravings

 One very useful technique to deal with cravings involves mindfulness.
 To understand this technique, imagine an ocean wave.